tomszabo/cas-1/README.md

 The sole purpose of this repository, is to have a place to store VMware Cloud Automation blueprints.

+Most blueprints, are probably just copy's of the markedsplace blueprints, or from other sources, with minor or major changes, to fit my deployments.

 Feel free to use whatever you want from them, but be aware, that they are for demo purpose, and probably not fit for production.

 Usefull links :